 New Mental Health First Aid Workshop “Graduates”

-This is the second invitation-only workshop that has been sponsored by the CARE Ministry team.
+This is the second workshop that has been sponsored by the CARE Ministry team.
 The first workshop invited synod leaders including synod council members, bishop and assistant bishop, deans, youth leaders, campus ministry leaders and CARE ministry team members to attend.
 Fourteen persons attended this workshop.

 One of the important goals of the CARE Ministry team of the synod is to provide educational opportunities about mental health to all congregations.
 It is based on the view that churches and their members have an important role to play in supporting persons experiencing mental health issues and their families.
 Mental Health First Aid Canada programs offered in the province were identified as one means to that end (http: mentalhealthfirstaid.ca).
 The course originated in Australia, and is also taught in the United States.
 In Canada, Mental Health First Aid is a program of the Mental Health Commission of Canada.